- What is CNN?

 Face recognition can’t serve as a verification of the persona on par with fingerprints and legal documents.
 Face recognition is constructive in identifying the person in cases of limited information.
 For example, from the surveillance camera footage or sneak video recording.

-In its core, OCR is a combination of computer vision with natural language processing.
+At its core, OCR is a combination of computer vision with natural language processing.
 First, the image is recognized and deconstructed into characters.
 Then, the characters are extracted together into a coherent whole.

 Here’s how it works: